Navigation Systems May Deteriorate Stability in Traffic Networks: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Traffic networks are fundamental components of modern societies, making economic activity possible by enabling the transfer of passengers, goods, and services in a timely and reliable fashion.
-Despite their economical importance, traffic networks are impaired by the outstanding problem of traffic congestion, which causes the waste of over $3$ billions of gallons of fuel each year in the United States \cite{MJS-MC-SSP:18}.
-Accompanied by increasing levels of congestion is a drop in the system performance, a phenomenon that increasingly conditions the behavior of its users, forcing travelers to shift the time of their morning commute or to adopt alternative routes that are often undesirable and suboptimal.
-These alternative routes are increasingly made available by routing apps (such as Google Maps, Inrix, Waze, etc.), which provide reliable minimum-time routing suggestions to the travelers based on real-time congestion information.
-Despite the unprecedented widespread use of app-based routing systems, a characterization of the impact of these devices on the traffic network for general, possibly capacitated, networks has remained elusive until now.
+Roadway traffic networks are fundamental components of modern societies, making economic activity possible by enabling the transfer of passengers, goods, and services in a timely and reliable fashion.
+Despite their critical role, these transportation systems are impaired by the long-standing problem of traffic congestion, which wastes billions of gallons of fuel each year~\cite{MJS-MC-SSP:18,EC:20}.
+Advanced navigation systems are nowadays widely adopted by travelers, largely thanks to the widespread use of smartphone-based navigation apps (such as Google Maps, Inrix, Waze, Apple Maps, etc.) \cite{JH-DW-RH-XB-QJ-AB:10}.
+Advanced navigation systems provide shortest-path routing recommendations based on real-time global travel time information.
+On the one hand, these technologies have enabled travelers to save time and fuel but, on the other hand, they have transformed the transportation infrastructure originating unanticipated effects and disrupting existing traffic flow patterns~\cite{AK-NL-FF-HS-VC-AB-KJ:19}.
+While the implications of the widespread adoption of advanced navigation systems have been analyzed game-theoretically~\cite{MP:15}, a characterization of the impact of these technologies on dynamic models of traffic for general, dynamic, traffic networks has remained elusive until now.